Stroke Care and Rehabilitation

 Award-Winning Care

-All three Duke hospitals received the 2020 AHA/ASA "Get with the Guidelines-Stroke Gold Plus with Honor Roll Elite Plus" award.
-This award, which is the most prestigious of its kind, recognizes our stroke centers' ongoing commitment to improving patient care and patient outcomes.
+Duke University Hospital and Duke Raleigh Hospital, a campus of Duke University Hospital, received the 2022 AHA/ASA "Get with the Guidelines-Stroke Gold Plus with Honor Roll Elite" awards.
+Duke Regional Hospital received the "Silver Plus with Honor Roll Elite "award.
+These awards recognize our stroke centers' ongoing commitment to improving patient care and outcomes.
 In addition, these honors recognize how quickly clot-busting treatment is started in patients at our hospitals.